slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Use «we».
 Mean it and take responsability.
 - Bring options to the table.
 It’s easier to negotiate down.

-> *'To quiet a crowd or a drunk, just whisper.
-Calm is contagious.' -- Kevin Kelly*
+> *"To quiet a crowd or a drunk, just whisper.
+Calm is contagious."
+-- Kevin Kelly*

-> *'Your best response to an insult is “you’re probably right”.
-Often they are.' -- Kevin Kelly*
+> *"Your best response to an insult is “you’re probably right”.
+Often they are."
+-- Kevin Kelly*

-> *'Think before you speak.
+> *"Think before you speak.
 There is always time to add a word, never to withdraw one.
-Talk as if you were making your will: the fewer words the less litigation.' -- Balthasar Gracian*
+Talk as if you were making your will: the fewer words the less litigation."
+-- Balthasar Gracian*